 Integrating Faith in the Marketplace.

-College of Business & Entrepreneurship
+College of Business and Entrepreneurship

 Followers of Christ should bring God’s truth to bear on every aspect of society, including business and economics.
 God has much to say in His Word about how to do business.
 The College of Business and Entrepreneurship at NGU helps students understand what God’s Word has to say about business-related topics such as how to treat people, serve others, build leaders, solve problems, create strong organizational cultures, view money, manage resources, articulate mission statements, develop strategic plans, finance projects, and execute with excellence.
 We believe that business and entrepreneurship provide opportunities for all people to learn, grow, take risks, achieve, and use their God-given gifts and talents to support themselves, reach their full potential, and become all that God wants them to be.